Julian Parkhill

-Julian Parkhill (born 1964) is Professor of Bacterial Evolution in the Department of Veterinary Medicine at the University of Cambridge.
+Julian Parkhill (born 1964) is Marks & Spencer Professor of Farm Animal Health, Food Science and Food Safety at the University of Cambridge.
 He previously served as head of pathogen genomics at the Wellcome Sanger Institute.

 Education

 Parkhill was educated at Westcliff High School for Boys, the University of Birmingham and the University of Bristol where he was awarded a PhD in 1991 for research into the regulation of transcription of the mercury resistance operon.

 Career and research

 Parkhill uses high throughput sequencing and phenotyping to study pathogen diversity and variation, how they affect virulence and transmission, and what they tell us about the evolution of pathogenicity and host–pathogen interaction.
 Research in the Parkill Laboratory has been funded the Wellcome Trust, the Biotechnology and Biological Sciences Research Council (BBSRC) and the Medical Research Council (MRC).

 Awards and honours

 Parkhill was elected a Fellow of the Academy of Medical Sciences (FMedSci) in 2009, and a Fellow of the American Academy of Microbiology (FAAM) in 2012.

 Parkhill was elected a Fellow of the Royal Society (FRS) in 2014, his certificate of election reads: